ABC-Engine/lumenpyx/lumenpyx wiki/Rendering-a-Sprite.md

-Here's how you render a sprite using lumenpyx.
+Here 's how you render a sprite using lumenpyx.
 This uses the sprite primitve to render a full scene with no moving parts.

 ```rust
 use lumenpyx::{lights::LightDrawable, winit::event, *};
 use lumenpyx::drawable_object::Drawable;